-${\it Coach your teen on these techniques for safely approaching an intersection:}$
+Coach your teen on these techniques for safely approaching an intersection:

-- Search for vehicles, pedestrians, signs, and traffic signals. - Check the rearview mirror for any potential hazards behind the car. - If turning, put on the turn signal at least four seconds before making the turn. - If a stop is required, stop behind the white stop line or crosswalk, whichever comes first. - Select the best lane for travel by reading signs and pavement markings. - Yield the right-of-way to pedestrians and other vehicles.
+- Search for vehicles, pedestrians, signs, and traffic signals. - Check the rearview mirror for any potential hazards behind the car. - If it's an intersection with traffic signals, identify who has the right-of-way. - If turning, put on your turn signal at least 100 feet ahead (about 10 car lengths) on city streets and 300 feet (30 car lengths) on open highways. - If a stop is required, stop behind the white stop line or crosswalk, whichever comes first. - Select the best lane for travel by reading signs and pavement markings. - Yield the right-of-way to pedestrians and other vehicles.